cloudmesh-community/fa18-523-88/project-report/report.md

 OpenCV (Open Source Computer Vision Library) is released under a BSD license and hence it’s free for both academic and commercial use.
 It has C++, Python and Java interfaces and supports Windows, Linux, Mac OS, iOS and Android.
-OpenCV was designed for computational efficiency and with a strong focus on real-time applications[@hid-sp18-414-www-OpenCV].
+OpenCV was designed for computational efficiency and with a strong focus on real-time applications [@fa18-523-88-www-OpenCV].

 Code Example: